mojodojodev/mojodojo.dev/general/mojo_team_answers.md

 1. You have to get the fundamentals right.
 Trying to build on top of something that wasn't designed at its core to do what you need it to do is going to lead to substandard solutions.
 2. The ML community really loves Python.
 Mojo is trying very hard to preserve most (but not all) of the Python programming model, with modern takes and advancements on the core ideas of the language -- Python has a ton of great ideas from a PL perspective, but suffers from being decades old

-As for "why not fork an existing thing?", well like it's written in our rationale doc, we didn't set out to build a new programming language
+As for "why not fork an existing thing?", well like it's written in our rationale doc, we didn't set out to build a new programming language.

-We had a system to solve a few problems we were having, and developing a programming language on top of that just seemed like the natural next step for it

 We also have to move fast, and taking on existing systems has a cost versus building something ourselves that has to be evaluated

 ## Syntax
 ### self keyword